Minigeee/crabdesk/docs/workflow.md

 This is the view that will be the focus of the next steps

-#### Step 4: Split into actionable tasks
+#### Step 4: Split into tasks

-- Ask an AI to split the implementation of the view into an actionable road map with actionable tasks
-- Start by describing each task in one or two short sentences
-- Since we are building a product from the ground up, we should focus only on the most important features and systems first
+The goal of this step:
+- Choose one or a few pieces of the app structure to focus on
+- Split these pieces into tasks that need to be completed in order to implement the structure pieces
+- When splitting into tasks, consider:
+  - Which data entities will be needed to make the feature work?
+  - How will this data be consumed?
+Should it be fetched on server side because it can be treated as static data?
+Or should you do an initial server side fetch, and manage refetching with React Query?
+Or can it be treated as purely client side data that does not need to be fetched from the server?
+  - What set of features should the structure piece offer to the user?
+(Hint: KISS)
+  - What sub components will be needed to implement the feature or view?
+Can any of these be reused in other views?

+To do this:
+- First, think step by step about how you will create the tasks in a brainstorming phase.
+- Make sure you are aware of why every feature is needed, and how it fits into the overall product
+- When creating the task list, split them into sections
+- For each section, include a short description paragraph to offer context to the coder agent

+Considerations:
-- Order the tasks so that the most foundational features and systems are implemented first.
-If a feature is dependent on another feature, it should be implemented after the feature it depends on
+- Order the tasks so that the features that others are dependent on are implemented first.
+This means that foundational features are often implemented first.
+This also means that the data interface layer should often be implemented first.
-- Add annotations on which route a feature belongs to, if applicable
-- Afterwards, analyze these broad tasks and create a list of which data model entities will be needed to implement them

-#### Step 5: Add more details

-- This should build on the previous step
-- Add more details to each task, and add/remove tasks as needed.
-Each task should now be detailed enough for the coder agent that will be implementing it to understand everything we determined in the previous App Structure phase:
-  - Feature requirements
-  - Why the task/feature is needed
-  - How it fits into the overall product
-  - Which user types will have access to or use the feature
-  - The user experience the feature should provide
+- Do not include any specific code in the tasks, just the high level overview of what needs to be done
-- IMPORTANT: During the initial build up stage, try to limit feature sprawl
+- IMPORTANT: During the initial build up stage, try to limit feature sprawl.
+Don't add features just for the sake of it.

-#### Step 6: Feed the tasks to the model and repeat until done
+#### Step 5: Feed the tasks to the model and repeat until done

 - Guide the model as you go
 - The model should understand how to interface with data, coding conventions, best practices (from the cursor rules)
 - It should also understand how to implement the task, how it fits into the app, etc. (from the context and app structure document)

-#### Step 7: Repeat steps 3-6 until the product is where you want it to be
+#### Step 6: Repeat steps 3-5 until the product is where you want it to be

 - This is an iterative process, and the goal is to get the product to a point where it is where you want it to be
 - The goal is to get the product to a point where it is where you want it to be